dhis2/dhis2-docs/src/developer/web-api/tracker.md

 #### GZIP

-The response is a default `trackedEntities.csv.gz` file containing the `trackedEntities.csv` file.
+The response is `trackedEntities.csv.gz` file containing the `trackedEntities.csv` file.

 #### ZIP

-The response is a default `trackedEntities.csv.zip` file containing the `trackedEntities.csv` file.
+The response is `trackedEntities.csv.zip` file containing the `trackedEntities.csv` file.

 #### Tracked Entities Collection endpoint `GET /api/tracker/trackedEntities`

 The purpose of this endpoint is to retrieve tracked entities matching client-provided criteria.

 The endpoint returns a list of tracked entities that match the request parameters.

-##### Request syntax

 |Request parameter|Type|Allowed values|Description|
 |---|---|---|---|